-These tests are utilized by healthcare providers, including hospitals and nursing homes, and are also offered to businesses and educational systems to assist in their back-to-work or back-to-school strategies, a crucial element of restarting economic activity.
-Recently we announced multiple partnerships for COVID-19 testing, and have entered into an agreement with the State of Colorado to be one of the diagnostic companies to support wide-spread COVID-19 testing for the State.
-Additionally, we recently announced that we will oversee and manage onsite testing and validating testing for the Big Ten Conference athletic competitions.
-To date, we have not derived significant revenues from these partnerships.
+(EUA)-authorized tests, a part of our customizable program.
+These tests are utilized by healthcare providers, including hospitals and nursing homes, and are also offered to businesses and educational systems to assist in their back-to-work or back-to-school strategies.
+Recently we announced multiple partnerships for COVID-19 testing, and Colorado Governor Jared Polis announced at a press conference on July 23, 2020 that we will now be supporting wide-spread COVID-19 testing for the State of Colorado.

 We are dedicated to continuously publishing and presenting new data on the clinical validation and utility of our diagnostic tests.
-Since our inception, we have performed over 245,000 tests and continue to generate a large and growing body of clinical evidence.
+Since our inception, we have performed over 170,000 tests and continue to generate a large and growing body of clinical evidence.
 We have participated in 27 clinical studies, four of which are ongoing, and have published over 275 peer-reviewed publications and presentations.
 We have over 140,000 samples and data in our biobank, including tumor profiles and immune profiles, which are used for both internal and external research and development (R&D) initiatives.